CornPrincess/freeCodeCamp_practice/README.md

 # freeCodeCamp_practice
-The practice code of freeCodeCamp
+The practice code of freeCodeCamp.

+hang on.